Douro | Lisbon (Portugal) | Porto (Portugal)

 Settle in and scan the scenery from the convenience of a private vehicle.

-Discuss Libson's role in the 'Age of Discovery,' setting the stage for the day ahead.
-Visit Jeronimos Monastery, built with the profits of the spice trade and a UNESCO World Heritage Site, then stop at the Maritime Museum for a glimpse into the history of Europe's early explorers.
-Lunch is at a community restaurant which promotes the integration of refugees and immigrants through training-celebrating empowerment and diversity within Lisbon's neighbourhoods.
+Be immersed in Lisbon's vibrant culture and history on a tour of the city's vibrant neighbourhoods and iconic monuments.
+Visit Jeronimos Monastery, built with the profits of the spice trade and a UNESCO World Heritage Site.
+Lunch is at a community restaurant which promotes the integration of refugees and immigrants through training-celebrating empowerment and diversity within Lisbon's diverse communities.
 Continue to Sao Roque Church, whose chapels are extraordinary masterpieces then visit the Carmo Convent Archaeological Museum, a haunting reminder of the 1755 earthquake.
 The evening is free for dinner on your own.

 Discover the historic streets of Lisbon on a guided walk that traces the city's maritime legacy and its pivotal role during the Age of Discovery.
 The journey includes a visit to the iconic Conserveira de Lisboa, a traditional shop that has preserved the city's storied canning heritage since 1930.